charleshartman/RB120/assessment_prep/oop.md

 ### self

-Contexts for the **keyword** `self` in Ruby:
-* when used within an instance method `self` refers to the calling object, that is, the object that called the method.
-We use `self` in this way when calling setter methods from within the class.
-This allows us to distinguish between initializing a local variable and calling a setter method.
-* `self` is also used for class method definitions (by prepending `self` to the method name)
+The keyword `self` has two contexts in Ruby.
+When defining a class method, we prepend it to the name of the method to identify it as a class method rather than an instance method.
+This also helps reinforce the message that this method is called by the class itself. `self` is also used within an instance method to distinguish it from local variable assignment behavior. `self` always refers to the caller.
+In the case of class methods, it refers to the calling class.
+In the case of instance methods it refers to the calling object and lets Ruby know that we are calling a method on that object rather than initializing a local variable of that name.

 Example: